GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Functional-Mapping-Viewpoint.md

 * Which (system and system partial) functions are assigned to a logical item and logical item components?
 Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
 ## Presentation
-A  Logical Functional Mapping Matrix featuring
+A dependency matrix featuring
-* the call behavior action representing usage of System Functions and or System Partial Functions
+* the call behavior action representing usage of System Functions or System Partial Functions,
-* the part properties representing usage of Logical SOI Elements
+* the part properties representing usage of Logical SOI Elements,
-* the allocation relationship between abovementioned elements
+* the allocation relationship between above mentioned elements.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: